 Another portion of the Trans Canada Trail to hike this winter is the Neepawa Langford Trail.
 The trail winds through the charming town of Neepawa and passes by landmarks such as the Stony Creek School No. 133 and the Canada 150 commemorative loop.

-Located in Birds Hill Provincial Park, Cedar Bog is an easy, 3.5 loop that is suitable for beginners.
-Keep your eyes and ears peeled for the sights and sounds of winter birds such as the black-capped chickadees and the ruffed grouse.
-Walk carefully and quietly and you just might also catch a glimpse of other critters like white-tailed deer and snowshoe hares.
+Located in Birds Hill Provincial Park, Cedar Bog is an easy, 3.5 km loop that is suitable for beginners.
+Listen for black-capped chickadees calling through the trees and watch for ruffed grouse rustling in the brush.
+Move quietly and you might spot white-tailed deer or a snowshoe hare darting by.

-There are several hikes to choose from when planning your trip to Pine Point Rapids.
+There are several hikes to choose from when planning your trip to Whiteshell Provincial Park.
+A popular trail for hikers is Pine Point Rapids, which has options for all skill levels.
 Families may favour the easier trail that goes directly to the rapids, while more avid hikers can opt for the second section that offers a more challenging and longer trek.

 With either option, you’ll be treated with beautiful winter scenery as the powerful, rushing water of the falls continues to flow through ice and snow.